As I am about to launch into ONLY working in private practice, I started thinking....what are the benefits of private practice for speech therapy?

 As much as I would love to believe 30 minutes of speech therapy per week is enough to treat speech and language disorders, it just isn't true.
 Instead, treatment sessions are more like weekly evaluations of progress, trials of cues and strategies, and time to adjust home practice.
 The only way for most children to make fast progress is to have parents understand what is going on and then support their child's work throughout the week during functional activities.
 I just don't see a way around this one.

-The problem is in schools is that parent communication is 1-3 times per year through IEP meetings and progress reports.
-There is really no time for more when a speech therapist may have 60 kids on their caseload!!
+The problem in schools is that parent communication is 1-3 times per year through IEP meetings and progress reports.
+There is really no time for more when a speech therapist may have 60 kids on his/her caseload!!

 In my experience, most children make faster progress in speech therapy private practice and it only makes sense if you think about it.
 In private practice, parents are more involved which is crucial for progress.
 Parents get weekly updates and tips on how to help their children throughout the week.
 The practice continues all week where in schools this communication is minimal.